kong0107/sdw-keep/README.md

 1. Visit `./index.php`.

-## Interrupt current batch
+## Stop requesting

-Run `node interrupt`.
+Run `node stop`.
-This does *NOT* halt the server immediately;
+This does *NOT* stop *Stable Diffusion WebUI*.
-*Stable Diffusion WebUI* would finish the current step and return ongoing image.
+It would finish the current step and return ongoing image.